brodieaustin/the-rift/the-rift.markdown

 "Snagged on the radio tower in town."

-"On top of the court house?"
+"On top of the office building?"

 "That's the one."